APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 					- Did they bother to check what kind of police presence was available that evening, in the event tensions escalated beyond the days before? (this is a question for Thomas directly)

+### After the attack of April 30th

+- Block's message was, "however one feels about the encampment"

+	- how is this a content-neutral approach?

 ### Post-encampment notifications by UCLA

 - It was incumbent on the university to notify students that they would be facing arrest

 	- There was no clear message that continuing to camp on university grounds would result in arrest

-		- Students within the encampment were told the afternoon before, in-person
+		- Students within the encampment were told the afternoon before, in-person (by Hunt?)

 		- The encampment was ambushed in the middle of the night

 			- There is no guarantee that all encampment students had adequate warning to leave or be arrested

-### The university was ignoring student safety
+### The university ignored the safety of student protesters

 - Block said that the blockading and exclusionary behavior was making students feel threatened and afraid